leeight/npm/README.md

   <npm-@googlegroups.com>

 Be sure to include *all* of the output from the npm command that didn't work as expected.
-The `npm-debug.log` file is also helpful to provide.
+The `edp-debug.log` file is also helpful to provide.

 You can also look for isaacs in #node.js on irc://irc.freenode.net.
 He will no doubt tell you to put the output in a gist or email.